-13. REGULATORY MATTERS
+14. REGULATORY MATTERS

 The Corporation (on a consolidated basis) and its Bank subsidiary are subject to various regulatory capital requirements administered by the federal banking agencies.
-Failure to meet minimum capital requirements can initiate certain mandatory - and possibly discretionary - actions by regulators that, if undertaken, could have a direct material effect on the Corporation.
+Failure to meet minimum capital requirements can initiate certain mandatory - and possibly discretionary - actions by regulators that, if undertaken, could have a direct material effect on the Corporation and the Bank.
 Under capital adequacy guidelines and the regulatory framework for prompt corrective action, the Corporation and the Bank must meet specific capital guidelines that involve quantitative measures of assets, liabilities, and certain off-balance-sheet items that are calculated under regulatory accounting practices.
 The capital amounts and classifications are also subject to qualitative judgments by the regulators about components, risk weightings, and other factors.
 Prompt corrective action provisions are not applicable to bank holding companies.

 Quantitative measures established by regulation to ensure capital adequacy require the Bank to maintain minimum amounts and ratios (set forth in the table below) of total and Tier 1 capital (as defined in the regulations) to risk-weighted assets (as defined), and of Tier 1 capital (as defined) to average assets (as defined).
-As of December 31, 2013 and 2012, the most recent notifications from the Federal Deposit Insurance Corporation categorized the Bank as well capitalized under the regulatory framework for prompt corrective action.
-Management believes, as of December 31, 2013 and 2012, that the Corporation and the Bank met all capital adequacy requirements to which they are subject.
+As of December 31, 2014 and 2013, the most recent notifications from the Federal Deposit Insurance Corporation categorized the Bank as well capitalized under the regulatory framework for prompt corrective action.
+Management believes, as of December 31, 2014 and 2013, that the Company and the Bank met all capital adequacy requirements to which they are subject.

-In January 2010, The State Bank entered into a Consent Order with federal and state banking regulators that contained provisions to foster improvement in The State Bank's earnings, lower nonperforming loan levels, increase capital, and require revisions to various policies.
-This order was lifted in March 2013 and was replaced with an informal action requiring continuation of certain reporting as well as continued maintenance of an 8.0% leverage capital ratio.
+In January 2010, The State Bank entered into a Consent Order with federal and state banking regulators that contained provisions to foster improvement in The State Bank's earnings, lower nonperforming loan levels, increase capital, and required revisions to various policies.
+This order was lifted in March 2013 and replaced with an informal action requiring continuation of certain reporting requirements as well as continued maintenance of an 8.0% leverage capital ratio.
+The informal action was lifted in November 2014.

-Effective in November 2010, the Corporation received a notice from the Federal Reserve which defined restrictions being placed upon the holding company.
-This order was lifted in August 2013 and was replaced with an informal action requiring permission be requested before paying or declaring a dividend, incurring debt, or purchasing or redeeming shares of the Corporation's common stock and restriction of dividend payments without prior regulatory approval.
+Effective in November 2010, the Corporation received a notice from The Federal Reserve which defined restrictions being placed upon the holding company.
+This order was lifted in August 2013 and replaced with an informal action requiring permission be requested before paying or declaring a dividend, incurring debt, or purchasing or redeeming shares of the Corporation's common stock and restriction of dividend payments without prior regulatory approval.
+The informal action was lifted in November 2014.